peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

 **Throws:**

-* <code>java.lang.NullPointerException</code> - The parameter <code>addresses</code> is null.
+* <code>NullPointerException</code> - The parameter <code>addresses</code> is null.

-### <a id='ToDisplayString(java.util.List)'>ToDisplayString</a>
+### ToDisplayString

-Generates a string containing the display names and email addresses of the given named-address objects, separated by commas.
+    public static String ToDisplayString(List<NamedAddress> addresses) Generates a string containing the display names and email addresses of the given named-address objects, separated by commas.
 The generated string is intended to be displayed to end users, and is not intended to be parsed by computer programs.

 **Parameters:**